-I was also fortunate: I graduated college with no student loans.
-I learned to pay off the balances on my credit card and entered adulthood with no debt.
+But I was also fortunate: I graduated college with no student loans, paid off the balances on my credit card, and entered adulthood with no debt.

-But I also didn’t save much.
-I assumed I should spend money I earned from my first real job on things I could now afford.
+That said, I also didn’t save much.
+I assumed I should spend the money I earned from my first real job on things I could now afford.
 You know, adult things: Furniture (“No more hand me downs!”
 I would say).
 Dinners.
 Going out.
 I even confessed that I now “deserved” a brand new car—until a cousin knocked some sense into my head.

-Sure, I saved a bit here and there in a retirement account, and I still never got into debt.
-But I could have benefited from saving aggressively when I had the opportunity to.
-(And when I didn’t have kid-related costs depleting my budget.)
+I didn’t save aggressively when I had the opportunity to.
+(And when I didn’t have child-related costs depleting my budget.)

 Teaching preschoolers about money

-I want to pass my passion for personal finance and money onto my kids.
-I’d like them to balance smart saving with intentional spending, and to invest for the future while enjoying what you have.
+As a mom, I want to pass my passion for personal finance and money onto my kids.
+I’d like them to balance smart saving with intentional spending, to invest for the future while enjoying what they have.
 But how do you start?
 And at what age?

 Turns out, this starts younger than you think—in the preschool years.

 You can teach kids about money even before they know anything about math and numbers.
 Before allowances and first jobs.

 In fact, teaching preschoolers about money is a fantastic time to introduce them to finance.
 While money terms are important for adults (IRA! compounding interest!), we can start teaching the behavior and psychology behind money.
 The “why”s of how we spend, save and earn.

 We want to raise kids with clear values about money and use it as a tool to live a life with opportunities.
 Where they understand the difference between excess and enough and know better than to spend more than they earn.